ghub-gateway/documentation/admin/conda-env-management.md

    conda create -n environment_name python=3.7
    conda activate environment_name
    conda install -c conda-forge package1 package2 package3
 ```
+LOG OUT from apps user before testing!

 1. Test in the Python command line--run python and import a package or two to verify.

     Additionally, check `env` for useful environment variables--you may need to set some in the use
     config.

 1. Create 'use' configs

+Create 'use' configs as the apps user.

     The use config is what actually enables importing of the env's packages, inside the Hub's
     Jupyter notebooks.
 If you fat-finger some syntax there is not a lot of helpful feedback!